8 Weird Things That Only Exist in Japan

 1. Drunken office workers

 Back at home, talking about drunken groups of people generally involved tourists or weekend partygoers.
-But when I started living in Japan, one of the things that struck me as odd as seeing the contrast between the seriousness of black suited office clerks and their drunken shenanigans every weekend around some of the most popular Tokyo areas like Ikebukuro or Shinjuku.
-Turns out, a large part of the work life on many companies consist of drinking parties of varying scale, which generally serve the purpose of improving relationships in the office or do business with clients.
+But when I started living in Japan, one of the things that struck me as odd was seeing the contrast between the seriousness of black suited office clerks and their drunken shenanigans every weekend around some of the most popular Tokyo areas like Ikebukuro or Shinjuku.
+Turns out, a large part of the work life in many companies consist of drinking parties of varying scale, which generally serve the purpose of improving relationships in the office or doing business with clients.
 In any case, they usually end with some of them making a scene or sleeping it off in the street or crawling their way into a capsule hotel if they lose the last train.
-Many clothing products or anti-hangover drinks easily found in convenience stores now make a lot more sense!
+Many clothing products or anti-hangover drinks that used to catch my attention now make a lot more sense to me!

 2. Toilets can make noise to conceal your private business